vsharecodes/percvae/data/README.md

 ### MISC
-Due to the data license reason and several other issues, we will **not** release the labeled data.
+Due to the dataset license and several other issues, we will **not** release the labeled data.
 Some major modifications have been made to our experimental code to accommodate this situation.